 Meaning Of Name: Hallstatt means “the place of the salt”, which is a mashup of German, and the word “Hal(l) which is salt in ancient Celtic.

 Suggested Stay: 1-2 Full Days

-Today, old world charm doesn’t just come from Hallstatt’s small Alpine setting or its terraced 500-600 year old homes, but instead mainly comes from the laid back, easy going vibe, and friendly locals.
+Today, old-world charm doesn’t just come from Hallstatt’s small Alpine setting or its terraced 500 to 600-year-old homes, but instead mainly comes from the laid-back, easy-going vibe, and friendly locals.
 Aside from strolling the quaint streets, our favorite activities in Hallstatt include visits to the local salt mine, the Bone Chapel, through giant Ice Caves, and boat trips onto the imposing lake.
 Enjoy our Hallstatt Austria travel guide!

 We have put together three very helpful do it yourself tours for visiting Hallstatt.
 The main tour is a stroll through the village to see the lakefront, main square, and bone chapel.
 We have also created two special guides including how to visit both the Ice Cave and Salt Mine with a great collection of other sites to see nearby as you tour them.